microsoft/bedrock/docs/why-gitops.md

 One such implementation of this approach (and the one we use in Bedrock) is Flux, a CNCF project.
 It periodically reconciles the commits made to this manifest repo and applies them to the Kubernetes cluster as shown in Figure 1.

+TODO: Add simple diagram with Flux pulling from git repo

 Figure 1: Kubernetes cluster with Flux pulling from a git repo

 There are two main security advantages to this pull based approach: